mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 *??/??/2018*

 ##### New Features
+- Add `Location Prefabs` section to `AbstractMap`.
+Enables users to spawn prefabs at points-of-interest on the map directly from the `AbstractMap` UI.
+- Add options to spawn prefabs on points-of-interest using `Mapbox Category`, `Name`, or a list of `Address or LatLon`.
+- Add methods on `AbstractMap` to spawn prefabs.
+Enables users to add layers via script.
+- Add the `LocationPrefabs.unity` example scene.
+Demonstrates the basics of using the `Location Prefabs` feature.
 - Add `OnUpdated` event to `AbstractMap`.
 Enables subscribers to get a notification when the map location and/or zoom gets updated.

 ##### Improvements